 The clerk of court’s office works in partnership with the Louisiana Bureau of Vital Statistics to provide birth and death certificate services.
 If, after examining this web page, you have questions, contact the clerk’s office at (504) 934-6610 or by e-mail at firstname.lastname@example.org.
 Office hours are 8:30 a.m. to 4:30 p.m.
 Monday through Friday, excluding legal holidays.

-Most certificates may be oBtained within 15 minutes.
-However, certain birth records prior to 1983 must be updated manually by state officials, and it may take longer to issue.
-It is recommended that those seeking a birth certificate arrive at the clerk of court's office before 4:00 p.m. because it the record may need to be updated.
+Most certificates may be obtained within 15 minutes.
+However, certain birth records prior to 1983 must be updated manually by state officials before the clerk of court can print the certificate, so it may take longer to issue.
+It is recommended that those seeking a birth certificate arrive at the clerk of court's office before 4:00 p.m. because the record may need to be manually updated.

 Death certificates for deaths prior to 2012 must be obtained from the Louisiana Bureau of Vital Statistics.

-Birth records older than 100 years and death records older than 50 years must be obtained from the Louisiana Secretary of State, You may search those records online HERE.
+Birth records older than 100 years and death records older than 50 years must be obtained from the Louisiana Secretary of State, You may search those records online at no charge HERE.

 - Birth Certificate: $34.00